karakalo/lumen/doc/install.markdown

         gnatmake -P lumen.gpr

 That should create `liblumen.a` and a clutter of `.ali` files in the `lib` directory.
-If you want to build the joystick support as well, this command should do it:
+If you want to build the optional joystick support as well, this command should do it:

         gprbuild -P joy.gpr